 If you need help with this step, see Connect to ArcGIS Server from ArcGIS Desktop.

 You cannot publish services to the Hosted, System, or Utilities folders of ArcGIS Server.
 The System and Utilities folders are reserved for various preconfigured services.
-The Hosted folder contains hosted services published to ArcGIS Enterprise portals.
-This folder only displays in ArcGIS Server Manager if your ArcGIS Server site is configured as the portal's hosting server.
+The Hosted folder contains hosted services published to Portal for ArcGIS.
+This folder only displays in Manager if your server is federated with Portal for ArcGIS and configured as the portal's hosting server.

 If you close the Service Editor during this session, you'll be prompted to save your work as a draft service.
 Draft services allow you to return to your service configuration work at a later time.
 By default, draft services are saved in the Drafts folder of your ArcGIS Server connection.
 For more information, see About draft services.

-You can register folders and databases with your ArcGIS Server site, thus ensuring that the site can recognize and use your data.
-If you proceed with the following steps, any data referenced by your service originating from an unregistered folder or database is copied to one of the ArcGIS Server machines at the time that you publish.
-This is a precautionary measure to ensure that the ArcGIS Server site can access all the data used by the service.
-For instructions on registering a folder or database with your ArcGIS Server site, see Register your data with ArcGIS Server using ArcGIS Desktop or ArcGIS Pro.
+You can register folders and geodatabases with your ArcGIS Server site, thus ensuring that the server can recognize and use your data.
+If you proceed with the following steps, any data referenced by your service originating from an unregistered folder or geodatabase is copied to the server at the time that you publish.
+This is a precautionary measure to ensure that the server can access all the data used by the service.
+For full instructions on registering a folder or geodatabase with your ArcGIS Server site, see Register your data with ArcGIS Server using ArcMap.

 - Once you've fixed the errors and, optionally, any warnings and messages, click Publish .

-If the service you publish is copying data to one of the ArcGIS Server machines, the size of the data and your network bandwidth impact the time it takes to publish.
+If the service you publish is copying data to the server, the size of the data and your network bandwidth impact the time it takes to publish.

-Your service is now running on the ArcGIS Server site and can be accessed by users and clients on your network.
-If your ArcGIS Server administrator has allowed web access to the service, your service is also now available on the web.
+Your service is now running on the server and can be accessed by users and clients on your network.
+If your server administrator has allowed web access to the service, your service is also now available on the web.